fixie-ai/fixie-sdk-js/docs/developer-preview.md

 If you are new to Fixie, consider checking out our [agent examples repo](https://github.com/fixie-ai/fixie-examples) and explore the rest of the documentation on this site.

 Please note: as Fixie is continually evolving, you might encounter occasional bugs.
 We appreciate your feedback and will promptly address any issues.
 If you have a feature request, let us know!
-We value your input.
+We love feature requests.